Response or Comment

 Date of Authorship for this Version

 Markovits, Daniel, "Further Thoughts About Legal Ethics from the Lawyer’s Point of View" (2004).
 Faculty Scholarship Series.
-Paper 416.
+416.